Today, I decided to take some time reviewing the open discussion topics we had with the audience at our last IDC and Axway Executive Forum.

 - Collaboration: alignment of business requests with IT execution

 - Digitize and Consolidate to create a single version of the truth

 - IT building platform for innovation

-- Become a truster adviser and be part of the solution
+- Become a trusted adviser and be part of the solution

 IDC concluded this very interesting brainstorming session with a summary.

 Regarding the Customer Experience, this encompasses internal and external customers, partners and suppliers.
-Goal of a good CX is to meet higher expectations: personal, always-on, intelligent and able to understand individual customer needs.
+The goal of a good CX is to meet higher expectations: personal, always-on, intelligent and able to understand individual customer needs.